-3 Shortest distance between the considered project and East Anglia ONE North

-4 Shortest distance between the considered project and offshore cable corridor.
+3 Shortest distance between the considered project and East Anglia TWO 4 Shortest distance between the considered project and either the northern or southern offshore cable corridor option - whichever is nearest.

-9.7.1 Cumulative Impacts within the East Anglia ONE North Windfarm Site
+9.7.1 Cumulative Impacts within the East Anglia TWO Windfarm Site

-9.7.1.1 Temporary Physical Disturbance Associated with the Offshore Windfarm Sites During Construction and Operation

-- 297. Whilst it is recognised that across the former East Anglia Zone and wider southern North Sea there would be additive physical disturbance effects on benthic ecology receptors, the overall combined magnitude of these would be negligible.
-The East Anglia ONE North site is 10km north west from the East Anglia TWO windfarm site and there may be temporal overlap of the construction period, however, relative to the wider environment, the overall area of physical disturbance would be small, localised and of a temporary nature. - 298.
-Regarding East Anglia ONE, this would be constructed at separate times from the proposed East Anglia ONE North project and therefore cumulative temporary physical disturbance would be limited.
+- 9.7.1.1 Temporary Physical Disturbance Associated with the Offshore Windfarm Sites During Construction and Operation - 299.
+Whilst it is recognised that across the former East Anglia Zone and wider southern North Sea there would be additive physical disturbance effects on benthic ecology receptors, the overall combined magnitude of these would be negligible.
+The East Anglia ONE North site is 10km north east from the East Anglia TWO windfarm site and there may be temporal overlap of the construction period however, relative to the wider environment, the overall area of physical disturbance would be small, localised and of a temporary nature. - 300.
+Regarding East Anglia ONE, this would be constructed at separate times from the proposed East Anglia TWO project and therefore cumulative temporary physical disturbance would be limited.
 Moreover, given the recoverability of the habitats and species across the former East Anglia Zone these areas would be expected to rapidly recover from temporary physical disturbance.
-East Anglia ONE is 1km away and East Anglia TWO is 10km away from the East Anglia ONE North windfarm site.
-Both projects will be subject to strict protocols to minimise the levels of disturbance during construction and operation activities. - 299.
-The relatively small scale of the habitats affected by each project in relation to the habitat available within the region coupled with the relative ubiquity of species and habitats across the southern North Sea would lead to an effect of negligible magnitude. - 300.
+East Anglia ONE North is 10km away and East Anglia ONE is 11km away from the East Anglia TWO windfarm site.
+Both projects will be subject to strict protocols to minimise the levels of disturbance during construction and operation activities. - 301.
+The relatively small scale of the habitats affected by each project in relation to the habitat available within the region coupled with the relative ubiquity of species and habitats across the southern North Sea would lead to an effect of negligible magnitude. - 302.
 In cases where sensitive habitats are present (e.g. Sabellaria reef), effects would be avoided where possible by micrositing and therefore potential cumulative impacts would be of negligible significance.